JetBrains/jewel/README.md

 If you want to benefit from a better experience, not having to deal with strings and keys everywhere, you can build your own `*IconsKeys` file.
 Look at our `AllIconsKeys` file as a reference.
 You can  maintain it manually, or you can automatically generate it, depending on your needs.

-This would keep a common API for your icons and the provided icons, saving you from having to use string paths to reference them.

 ### Icons from IntelliJ Platform
 If you are planning to use in your standalone app some of the platform icons found in `AllIcons`, you will need a bit of setup to make sure that the icons are present on the classpath as resources.